02ship/makersbnb/README.md

 I want each space to have a price per night

 As a User
+So I can use MakersBnB
+I need to sign up as a user

+As a User
 So other users know whether a space is available
 I want each space to show it's availability